sdpython/onnxcustom/_doc/sphinxdoc/source/api/onnxruntime_python/index.rst

 Module :epkg:`onnxcustom` leverages :epkg:`onnxruntime-training` to train models.
-Next sections exposes frequent functions uses to run inference and training with :epkg:`onnxruntime` and :epkg:`onnxruntume-training`.
+Next sections exposes frequent functions uses to run inference and training with :epkg:`onnxruntime` and :epkg:`onnxruntime-training`.

 Most of the code in :epkg:`onnxruntime` is written in C++ and exposed in Python using :epkg:`pybind11`.
 For inference, the main class